 During the 1900 Boxer Rebellion against foreigners in China, U.S. Marine Major Matt Lewis, aided by British Consul Sir Arthur Robertson, devises a strategy to keep the rebels at bay until an international military relief force arrives.

-An epic film that follows the life of Alexander the Great, the macedonian king that conquered all ancient greek tribes and led macedonian army against the vast Persian Empire.
-Alexander conquered most of the then known world and created a greek empire that spanned all the way from the Balkans to India.Written by
+An epic movie that follows the life of Alexander the Great, the Macedonian King that conquered all of the ancient Greek tribes and led the Macedonian Army against the vast Persian Empire.
+Alexander conquered most of the then known world and created a Greek empire that spanned all the way from the Balkans to India.Written by

 Chris Makrozahopoulos <email@example.com>